jjsiv/autopay-exercise/README.md

 They both run a single [Git generator](https://argo-cd.readthedocs.io/en/latest/operator-manual/applicationset/Generators-Git/) which generates and templates addon Applications per file or directory found.

 # Solution documentation

+Two solutions have been created:

+- one utilizing Crossplane KafkaTopicClaim XR and Kyverno for validation
+- one utiziling only Helm

+Both solutions are described below in detail with a step-by-step usage guides for tenants/developers.

+## Original solution (KafkaTopicClaim XR, Kyverno)

+The exercise required:

+- creation of KafkaTopicClaim Crossplane composite resource or similar that creates a KafkaTopic resource
+- validation of `retention.ms` topic parameter using Kyverno

+An XRD `KafkaTopicClaim` and a matching Composition have been created to solve this.
+These resources can be found under `bootstrap/addons/helm/crossplane/extra/xrs/KafkaTopicClaim`.

+The XRD requires _topicName_ and _partitions_ to be specified and allows configuration of replication factor and retention time through _replicas_ and _retention_ parameters.
+The replication factor is by default set to 3 in the composition.

+The composition uses `patch-and-transform` function as it generally works well for the purpose of this PoC.
+It also hard codes the Strimzi Kafka cluster label (`strimzi.io/cluster`) to the value of `poc-kafka` for the purposes of this PoC.

+Additionally, a custom healthcheck in ArgoCD has been configured for KafkaTopicClaim resources.
+The healthcheck lets ArgoCD understand when the resource is healthy and set the status appropriately.
+This in turns allows the developer to view the status of the resource from the UI or CLI or, in more complex scenarios, introduce deployment dependencies.
+[It can be found in the Helm values file for ArgoCD](./bootstrap/argocd/values.yaml), under `resource.customizations.health.poc.io_KafkaTopicClaim` key.

+### Limitations

+There exists a limitation in the TopicOperator component of Strimzi, where only a single namespace can be watched for new KafkaTopic resources.
+Paired with Crossplane's ability to only deploy composed resources to the same namespace as the original XR, this can potentially introduce issues in multi-tenant scenarios, where, at least for visibility purposes, tenants might want/need view access into their KafkaTopicClaim resources in the cluster.
+Ultimately, this can but doesn't necessary have to be a problem, depending on whether any secrets are stored in the resources, etc.

+For the purposes of this PoC, TopicOperator has been configured to watch `kafka-topics` namespace for new KafkaTopics and likewise KafkaTopicClaims are deployed to this namespace.

+#### Possible workarounds

+Two workarounds can be considered for the namespace limitation:

+- using Crossplane provider `provider-kubernetes`, which allows creation of arbitrary resources across namespaces
+- limiting direct access to the `kafka-topics` namespace for developers and instead abstracting it only through individual ArgoCD Applications

+### Usage guide

+## Alternative solution (Helm)